 One of the funniest clips I found in this decent sized selection is one called “David after the Dentist.”
 Basically, the clip is an audio of this 9 or 10 year old kid who just left the dentist’s office.
 He’s still feeling a bit drugged up – possibly either from the novocaine or laughing gas.
 The kid really starts to freak out.
 At first he just says, “I see two fingers.
 Okay now I see four fingers… I can’t see anything!”
 And then, he lets out an ear-splitting panic-attack scream that – I’m telling the absolute truth here – had me on the floor in stitches for a full ten minutes.
 Funniest clip ever.

-Another method people use to make prank calls on the Internet is by using one of the many free callback services, such as the ones Aibek reviewed, that have sprung up all around the Internet ever since free VOIP calling became viable and popular.
+Another method people use to make prank calls on the Internet is by using one of the many free callback services that have sprung up all around the Internet ever since free VOIP calling became viable and popular.
 One of those is Wakerupper, which is a lot like the automated prank call sites above that used a digitized voice, except with this site you can schedule the call at some point in the future.

 While the service was intended as a tool people can use to schedule birthday wishes or to remind yourself about an important appointment, obviously it can also be used as a free prank call website that let’s you schedule exactly when the call will be placed.
 This is perfect if you have friends who are on different time zones and really don’t want to fire off an Internet prank call and wake them up at two in the morning.
 There’s funny, and then there’s just plain rude.